 11. Characters can survive a large explosion uninjured.

 In a movie, a large explosion will often detonate near a main character, sending them flying backwards.
-They end up a little disheveled with sometimes a cut on their head or soot on their face, but it does little more than stun them in the end.
+They end up a little disheveled with sometimes a cut on their head or soot on their face, but ultimately, it does little more than stun them.
 When they are the ones who set off an explosion, they tend to walk away from it slowly without being blown forward or even developing hearing loss.
 Characters in war movies aren't usually as lucky, though.
 An explosion will usually kill, injure, or deafen characters in a more realistic way.
-The inconsistencies tend to serve whatever story it is trying to tell.
+The inconsistencies tend to serve whatever story the movie is trying to tell.

 12. A hero can pull someone who is hanging off of something high to safety without dislocating both characters' arms.

-A real life rule is that if someone is hanging off of something high, like a ledge, pulling them up by their arm will most likely rip it out of its socket, along with their own.
+A real life rule is that if someone is hanging off of something high, like a ledge, pulling them up by their arm will most likely rip it out of its socket, along with the rescuer's arm.
 Movie heroes don't have to worry about this, though.
-Characters can hang suspended like this for several minutes at a time, which is usually the amount of time they need before their anchor can muster the strength to pull them to safety.
+Characters can hang suspended like this for several minutes at a time, which is usually the amount of time they need before the hero can muster the strength to pull them to safety.

 13. Good guys don’t get hit by flying bullets, especially in the middle of the movie.

 The news is always reporting on gunshot victims that are hit by stray bullets in their homes, cars, or on the street.
 However, movie characters are usually able to avoid a spray of bullets in a confined space.
 When they do get hit, it's usually in a non-lethal area, and they don't bleed out.
 Instead, it makes them even more determined to take out the villain.
 When the hit is lethal, it's usually done in a way that could have been avoided or was caused by a bullet coming in a direction that was previously avoided.
-It's just in the script for the character to die so they make it happen.
+The bullets just do what the script tells them to do.

-14. Name calling will get them to do whatever the name caller wants.
+14. Name calling will get the characters to do whatever the name caller wants.

 Biff in Back to the Future is always able to provoke Marty by calling him a chicken.
 Flick in A Christmas Story sticks his tongue on the frozen pole because he is "triple dog dared."
 Henry from Rookie of the Year is able to help win the big game by teasing one of the base runners until they attempt to steal a base at the wrong time for an easy out.
 Romantic interests goad each other to get the upper hand in their relationships.
-Name calling can get the better of people sometimes, but in a crucial moment, people in general are able to ignore the taunts until the job is done.
+Name calling can get the better of people sometimes, but in a crucial moment, people in the real world don't usually fall for it.